 Anxiety and depression also may develop as side effects of breast cancer treatment itself.
 Some medicines may trigger these feelings directly.
 Medicines can also indirectly lead to anxiety and depression for some people if they cause pain, fatigue, or changes in appetite.

 Because long-term emotional stress can result in depression and anxiety, either may appear any time after a metastatic diagnosis.
 Depression and anxiety can occur together or separately.
 When or how a person develops anxiety or depression can also depend on possibly triggering factors such as a physical issue, an emotional issue, or personal experiences.

 It’s normal to feel nervous and worried after you learn you have metastatic disease, or when you need to make a treatment change.
-If intense anxiety affects your day-to-day life, or you feel very sad and disinterested in things you used to enjoy, ask your healthcare team for help, just as you would for any other side effect.
+If intense anxiety affects your day-to-day life, or you feel very sad and disinterested in things you used to enjoy, ask your healthcare team for help, just as you would for any other symptom or side effect.

 If you’re feeling depressed or anxious, know that you are not alone.
 Many people feel the way you do, and there are a few different ways you can manage these feelings with the help of a professional or on your own.

 - If a breast cancer medicine is causing you to feel depressed or anxious, your doctors may switch you to another medicine to help you feel better.
 Make sure they know all the medicines you’re taking, including those not for cancer and any vitamins and supplements.
 Some of these could also be the problem.